tkozemzak/firstcrudassignment/readme.md

  ### Stretch:
  Add an id field to the object and use that instead of name for all of your routes.

+convert to array
+sift
+ship out in json